cobaltspeech/sdk-cubic/docs-src/content/cli/Transcribe.md

 transcribe FILE_PATH [flags]
 ```

-In single file mode, FILE_PATH should point to a single audio file.
+In single mode, FILE_PATH should point to a single audio file.

-In list file mode, FILE_PATH should point to a file listing multiple audio files with the format "Utterance_ID \t FILE_PATH \n".
+In list-file mode, FILE_PATH should point to a file listing multiple audio files with the format "Utterance_ID \t FILE_PATH \n".

 Audio files in the following formats are supported:
     WAV, FLAC, MP3, VOX, and RAW(PCM16SLE).